-Our Non-Employee Directors receive compensation for their services as directors in the form of cash and options to purchase Ordinary Shares.
-Our compensation policy provides that each Non-Employee Director receives an annual cash payment of \$35,000.
-Each member of our Audit and Executive Committees who is a Non-Employee Director receives an annual cash payment of \$10,000.
-In addition, the chairmen of our Audit and Executive Committees each receive an annual cash payment of \$10,000 and the chairman of our Compensation, Nominating and Corporate Governance and Technology and Innovation Committees each receive an annual cash payment of \$5,000.
-Each Non-Employee Director receives \$1,500 per meeting of the Board of Directors and \$1,000 per meeting of a committee of the Board of Directors, except for members of our Audit Committee or Executive Committee, who each receive \$2,000 per meeting.
-Upon election or appointment to our Board of Directors, each Non-Employee Director receives an initial option grant for the purchase of 12,000 Ordinary Shares.
-Thereafter, each Non-Employee Director receives an annual option grant for the purchase of 11,500 Ordinary Shares.
-All option grants to our Non-Employee Directors vest as to one-quarter of the shares immediately, with the remainder vesting annually in three equal installments.
-The exercise price of all options granted to our Non-Employee Directors is the market price of our shares on the last trading day preceding the grant date.
-We reimburse all of our directors for their reasonable travel expenses incurred in connection with attending Board or committee meetings.
+Each Non-Employee Director receives compensation for his services as a director in the form of cash and restricted shares.
+Each Non-Employee Director receives an annual cash payment of \$80,000.
+Each member of our Audit and Executive Committees who is a Non-Employee Director and who is not the chairman of such committees receives an annual cash payment of \$5,000.
+Each member of our Compensation, Nominating and Corporate Governance and Technology and Innovation Committees, who is a Non-Employee Director and who is not the chairman of such committees, receives an annual cash payment of \$1,000.
+The Chairmen of our Audit and Executive Committees each receives an annual cash payment of \$5,000.
+Each Non-Employee Director receives an annual cash payment of \$10,000 and the Chairmen of our Compensation, Nominating and Corporate Governance and Technology and Innovation Committees each receives an annual cash payment of \$5,000.
+Each Non-Employee Director receives an annual grant of restricted shares at a total value of \$150,000.
+The Chairman of the Board of Directors receives an additional annual amount equal to \$200,000, of which \$75,000 is paid in cash and \$125,000 is awarded in the form of restricted shares.
+All restricted share awards to our Non-Employee Directors are immediately vested with respect to 25%, with the remainder vesting annually in three equal installments.
+The price per share for the purpose of determining the value of the grants to our Non-Employee Directors is the NYSE closing price of our shares on the last trading day preceding the grant date.
+We also reimburse all of our Non-Employee Directors for their reasonable travel expenses incurred in connection with attending Board or committee meetings.

-During the 2007 fiscal year, we granted to 11 Non-Employee Directors options to purchase an aggregate of 127,000 Ordinary Shares at a weighted average price of \$39.14 per share, with vesting over three year terms.
+During the 2011 fiscal year, we granted to 12 Non-Employee Directors an aggregate of 71,379 restricted shares at a weighted average price of \$26.97 per share, with vesting over three year terms.